Where to go on holiday in April

-In America the spring weather is improving and air fares are affordable, so it’s a good time to visit, whether you fancy a boutique hotel in New York, a fly-drive around New England or a stay on a working cowboy ranch.
+In America the spring weather is improving and air fares are affordable, so it’s a good time to visit, whether you fancy a boutique hotel in New York, a fly-drive around New England or a stay on a working cowboy ranch in Colorado.

 You could soak up the sunshine in California at a stunning hotel such as Shutters on the Beach in Santa Monica or catch some Rat Pack glamour in Palm Springs.
 See this selection of boutique hotels in California.

 It’s a great time to be in Arizona – the weather is great, hotel rates are at a low point and you’ll avoid the summer crowds at the Grand Canyon.
 See this range of fly-drive options and escorted tours.

 There’s no better way to discover the States than on the road.
 You could rent a motorhome and sleep where the fancy takes you, or join a luxury coach trip take a fascinating journey through Virginia or follow the Civil War route.
 The Great Lakes and Michigan are stunning parts of the country often overlooked by visitors.
 Or drive Highway 1 south from Miami to the Florida Keys.

 April is a good time to visit the American South before the sultry months of summer.
 Discover the best of the Carolinas or take a river cruise on the Mississippi.
 If you’re a music fan, head to the New Orleans Jazz Fest.

 America’s railway network provides another great way of exploring the country.
 Take the Coast Starlight from Seattle to LA or travel from Chicago to the Grand Canyon.
 Other ideas include a river cruise through the states of Washington and Oregon, a house rental in Orlando and a trip to Las Vegas.